Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Conclusion

 \section{Conclusion}

-We proposed a conformal prediction framework for sequential models that decomposes prediction residuals into interpretable stage-specific components.
-Our method combines this decomposition with risk-controlled parameter selection to construct prediction intervals that provide both coverage guarantees and uncertainty attribution.
+We proposed a conformal prediction framework for sequential models that decomposes prediction residuals into distinct stage-specific components.
+Our method combines this decomposition with risk-controlled parameter selection to construct prediction intervals that provide coverage guarantees and uncertainty attribution.
 The approach allows practitioners to identify which pipeline stage contributes to prediction uncertainty and provides diagnostic tools for targeted model improvement.
-Empirical evaluation on synthetic distribution shifts and real-world economic forecasting shows that our method maintains coverage under shifts that degrade standard conformal approaches.
-While this robustness comes at the cost of wider intervals and occasional abstention when shifts are severe, these trade-offs reflect the method's conservative design that prioritizes reliable coverage over optimistic predictions.
+Empirical evaluation on synthetic distribution shifts and real-world economic forecasting shows that our method's coverage degrades less severely under shifts compared to standard conformal approaches.
+While this robustness comes at the cost of wider intervals and occasional abstention when shifts are severe, these trade-offs reflect the method's conservative design that prioritizes reliable coverage and attribution of error over optimistic predictions.
 The stage-wise decomposition proves particularly valuable for asymmetric shifts affecting different pipeline components, enabling targeted adaptive responses that standard methods cannot provide.
+Lastly, we note that the concept of stage-wise residual decomposition and reweighting can be extended to incorporate other conformal methods for potential further improvements.